Associate Professor Jennifer Frost

 My second book, Hedda Hopper's Hollywood: Celebrity Gossip and American Conservatism, came out in 2011, also from NYU Press, and was named one of the Five Best Books on Hollywood and Politics in the Wall Street Journal.
 You can read a review here or listen to this podcast about the book.
 Hedda Hopper's Hollywood is referenced in an article about the making of Trumbo, a 2015 film with Helen Mirren playing Hedda Hopper.
 You can watch the trailer for Trumbo here or listen to my recent interview on Radio NZ about the movie.

 An anthology of essays, co-edited with Kathleen Feeley, entitled When Private Talk Goes Public: Gossip in United States History came out in 2014.
 Please see this brief introduction to the book and our television interview about the book.
 My co-editor also was interviewed about the book on New Books in American Studies.
+My newest book is Producer of Controversy: Stanley Kramer, Hollywood Liberalism, and the Cold War out in 2017.
+You can read an early review here.

 Research | Current